sunnybakalov/tweeter/README.md

 # Twitter

-### I am recreating Twitter using GraphQL, Elixir, React, Apollo, and Absinthe.
+### I am recreating Twitter using GraphQL, Phoenix, Elixir, React, Apollo, and Absinthe.

 This is a personal project where my goal is to learn how these languages & frameworks all work together seamlessly.